 An early stage startup is an intense experience.
 You are driving your business with a sense of urgency and adapt quickly to changing market forces in order to stay alive.
-Agility, speed of execution, focus and quickly learning from mistakes are important for early stage success.
-At larger companies the clocks run slower but they are also more robust to mistakes — they won’t fail because of a bad hire or a single bad product decision.
+Agility, the speed of execution, focus and quickly learning from mistakes are important for early-stage success.
+At larger companies, the clocks run slower but they are also more robust to mistakes — they won’t fail because of a bad hire or a single bad product decision.
 That means your sense of urgency and intensity is not aligned with everybody else’s.
 You need to learn to chill in order to not drive the people around you insane.
 That’s easier said than done since those characteristics run to your core.
 I seriously annoyed some folks with my “we need to fix this immediately” activism and still cannot entirely contain myself.
-It’s good to point out potential areas for improvement but realize that change now takes time and be aware of the social dynamics.
+It’s good to point out potential areas for improvement but you have to realize that change takes time and be aware of the social dynamics.
 Go with the flow to be effective and less stressed out.

 Getting acquired was not only a great exit but an exciting opportunity for personal growth.
 Becoming part of something larger and building a novel product together has been a great experience.
 It wasn’t always easy but never painful.
 A lot of credit for this is due to the wonderful people at DataStax who welcomed us warmly into their company.
 In particular, I would like to thank three individuals: Martin van Ryswyk (EVP of Engineering who led the acquisition), Sven Delmas (VP of Engineering and our champion), and Clint Smith (General Counsel who instilled sanity into the legal process).
 Last but not least, I want to thank the former Aurelius team for joining me on this journey and making it worthwhile.